More Than You Ever Wanted to Know About the Frugalwoods Family

 At first, we thought, ok, we’ll move to the woods when we retire at 65.
 But the more we talked, the more apparent it became that we wanted to make this move sooner—much, much sooner.
 Our desire to live in ways that we find personally meaningful was powerful.

 This is made financially possible by the fact that we’ve always lived well below our means.
 In 2014, we’d been saving our money together for almost 8 years.
-We took a look at our finances and realized that if we embraced extreme frugality, we’d be able to make this dream a reality by 2017, when we’ll both be 33.
+We took a look at our finances and realized that if we embraced extreme frugality, we’d be able to make this dream a reality much sooner.
 To give you a sense of our definition of extreme frugality, in 2014, we saved 71% of our income (after 401K contributions).

-And thus, our plan to retire early to a homestead on 40+ acres of wooded land in Vermont was officially launched (check out our Frugal Homestead Series for more).
+And thus, our plan to retire early to a homestead on 40+ acres of wooded land in Vermont was officially launched.
+We purchased our homestead in 2016 and you can check out our Frugal Homestead Series for the details.

 An additional factor spurring us on is that we don’t know how long we’ll be around–life is short and unexpected.
 We don’t want to work for the next 30 years and then finally move to the country in an effort to find solace.
-We want to take this risk now so that we can build a meaningful life to enjoy.
+We decided to take this risk now so that we can build a meaningful life to enjoy.
 We want to wake up inspired to try new things and create a life of variety.
-We crave adventure and part of what we dislike so much about our current jobs is the lack of diversity and discovery.
+We crave adventure and part of what we disliked so much about working in offices is the lack of diversity and discovery.
 We’re victims of wanderlust.
 We’re committed to creating a life of purpose and intention.

 Please don’t misunderstand, we’re not aiming for a life where we sit on a beach all day and drink rum (although that is nice on occasion).
 We’re striving for a life where we work hard, but on projects that are rewarding and produce just enough revenue to support us.
 By adhering to a lifestyle of low expenses, we’re in a position to support ourselves through entirely nontraditional methods.

-Due to our conservative fiscal approach, we don’t plan on going entirely sans income after quitting our 9-5’s–we’ll be pulling down rental income from our current Cambridge, MA home, growing our own veggies, planting fruit trees, building a few cabins to rent out on Airbnb, freelance writing and editing (Mrs. Frugalwoods), welding-for-hire (Mr. Frugalwoods), and whatever else comes our way.
-More on our homestead financials is in Frugal Homestead Series Part 2: Here’s The Budget.
+Due to our conservative fiscal approach, we don’t plan on going entirely sans income after quitting our 9-5’s–we pull down rental income from our Cambridge, MA home (where we used to live), we’ll grow our own veggies, perhaps build a few cabins to rent out on Airbnb, freelance writing and editing (Mrs. Frugalwoods), welding-for-hire (Mr. Frugalwoods), and whatever else comes our way.
 Plus, we don’t need much to live on and if we needed to, we’d be able to comfortably withdraw 4% from our investments to cover our expenses.

-Frugalwoods, which we began in April 2014, is a living document of the accelerated final few years of our journey to financial independence.
-We’ve been frugaling it up together for ten years, but this is our most intensely-focused sprint of frugality.
-Through Frugalwoods, we share our plan, process, and daily life stories of intentional, joyful frugality.
+Through Frugalwoods, we share our journey and daily life stories of intentional, joyful frugality.
 My writing is a narration of our successes, foibles, and lessons learned along this path to a wholly unconventional, whimsical, and purpose-filled life.

 One of our goals in writing Frugalwoods is to build an online community of like-minded folks who value living life above spending money.
 We love the community that has grown here and we thank you all for sharing your personal stories with us and with each other.
 I’m so glad you’re joining us on this journey!